Fulfillment Planner

 Discover.
 Ideate.
 Prototype.
 Test.
 Repeat.

 It's always tempting to jump straight into designs when faced with a new project.
-This feeling becomes amplified with external factors such as commercial promises and oversimplified project scopes.
-That said, starting the project with adequate research is critical for making informed design decisions.
+This feeling becomes amplified with external factors such as commercial promises and simplified project scopes.
+However, beginning the project with thorough research is crucial for making well-informed design decisions.

 DISCOVERY & KEY INSIGHTS

-At the start of this project, the product and commercial teams provided me and the UX Research Lead with introductory information about the Yardmaster's workflow.
-The information we received didn't give us a complete picture of the user's wants and needs.
-Several phone calls and a site visit later, we gathered information that provided the backbone for my designs.
+At the project's initiation, the product and commercial teams offered introductory insights into the Yardmaster's workflow.
+However, this information fell short of providing a comprehensive understanding of the user's desires and requirements.
+Through a series of phone calls and a site visit, we gathered vital information that formed the foundation for my subsequent designs.

 Some of the main pain points: